jesseylin/VotePreferences.jl/README.md

 Consider an election where you have $N_o$ offices and $N_c$ candidates for these offices, and a voting population of $M$.
 For each office $o_i,$ voters vote for any *subset* of the candidates $\{c_i\},$ for which order matters (i.e., election theory over combinatorial domains).
 Moreover, the election process includes an ordering of the offices $\{o_i\}$ such that if a candidate $c_i$ is already elected to an office $i,$ they are immediately eliminated from any other elections $j$ with $j > i$ in the ordering (e.g., the president-elect is eliminated from the vice presidential election).

 What is a voting system that attains an electoral outcome which is "ideal" in some sense while also being simple enough to implement using e.g., Google Forms?
+How does this depend on the various "hyperparameters" $\{N_o, N_c, M\}$ as well as other properties of the candidates running for each office?